 Scuba diving in Hawaii can be expensive though.
 If you love to dive, make room in your budget to go at least once.
 Maybe a shark dive?

-The diving around the Big Island’s lava pinnacles is quite the unique experience as well.
+The diving around the Big Island’s lava pinnacles is quite a unique experience as well.
 The Big Island is also the place to dive with manta rays at night.

 Live Aboard Trips in Hawaii